Sustainable and resilient data centre design: the world's first LEED Platinum certified data centre

-The Citigroup Data Center in Frankfurt am Main was the company's largest data centre outside the US when it opened in 2012.
-Beyond its sheer scale, it is also a leading example of sustainable data centre design.
-Engineered to consume 30% less energy than a conventional data centre, this energy and resource-efficient showcase project was the first data centre ever to secure a Platinum LEED certification.
+The Citigroup Data Center in Frankfurt am Main was the company's largest data center outside the US when it opened in 2012.
+Being a pilot for sustainable data center design at its time, the project was the first data centre ever certified LEED Platinum.

-Citigroup appointed Arup to design and deliver the project, including consulting on the site selection in Europe, general planning, LEED certification, contract management, site supervision during construction and commissioning.
+Citigroup appointed Arup to design and deliver the project, including consulting on the site selection in Europe, general planning, LEED certification, contract management, site supervision and commissioning.

-Engineering sustainable, energy-efficient data centres is the next design frontier for built environment consultants worldwide.
-As the key processing hubs behind the global rise of cloud computing, data centres consume a huge amount of energy to manage and maintain the data that powers our daily lives.
-Using Citigroup Data Center as an example, we show how to design a large-scale yet sustainable data centre without compromising its operations and reliability.
+Engineering sustainable, energy-efficient data centers is the next design frontier for built environment consultants worldwide.
+This project demonstrates how to design a large-scale yet sustainable data center without compromising its operations and reliability.

 Sustainable data centre design: a new architectural language